 Brenda RUdzinski is a jazz singer-songwriter.

-Brenda Rudzinski was born in Worcester, Massachusetts to a working class family, and grew up in Thompson, a rural town in northern Connecticut.
+Brenda Rudzinski was born in Worcester, Massachusetts to a working class family, and grew up in Thompson, CT, a rural town in northern corner of the state.
 As a young child she spent countless hours imitating the songs of pop singers, and found that music took her beyond the confines of her small town to a world of limitless imagination.
 In grade school she pursued every musical and creative outlet she could find, but as a teenager, a weak high school music and cultural program shook her hopes for making music a realistic career goal.

 After graduation she enrolled at Endicott College in Beverly, Massachusetts (a suburb of Boston) and earned a degree in Fashion Merchandising in 1990.
 During her time in Boston, Brenda met many local musicians who encouraged her to pursue singing as a career.